 Are You Co-Signed on the Debt in Question?

-Your co-signature gives the bank the right to come after you for payment.
-They could even sue you and get court permission to garnish your wages or levy your bank account.
-If your child gets a bankruptcy discharge for your joint debts, you’ll be fully responsible for any remaining balance on co-signed accounts since the banks are forbidden from collecting from your child.
+Your co-signature also gives the lender the right to come after you for payment.
+They could sue you and get court permission to garnish your wages or levy your bank account.
+You’ll be fully responsible for any remaining balance on co-signed accounts if your child gets a bankruptcy discharge for your joint debts.

 Beware Unintended Consequences

-Pay your child's debt and they could start thinking of you as their safety net.
-They may not practice good financial habits knowing you’ll be there to bail them out if they mess up.
-Make it known that you’re helping them out just one time and stand your ground if your child comes back to you for help.
+Paying your adult child's debt could create a dependency that's difficult to break.
+They may not practice good financial habits if they know you’ll be there to bail them out.
+Make it known that you’re helping them out just one time, and enforce strong financial boundaries if your child comes back to you for help.

-Reducing your child’s credit card balance also opens up their available credit, enabling them to run up big balances again.
+Reducing your child’s credit card balances also opens up their available credit, creating an opportunity for them to run up big balances again.
 It could also have a positive impact on their credit score, which could let them qualify for more credit cards.

-Assess not only whether your child can afford to repay you, but also whether they’re likely to repay you.
-It’s one thing to help out a child who’s going through a tough time, another to help the one who simply is irresponsible and mismanaging their money.
+Keep in mind that agreeing to loan your child money creates a lender-borrower relationship, which you should approach as any lender would.
+Assess not only whether your child can afford to repay you, but whether they’re likely to repay you as well.
+It’s one thing to help a child who’s going through a tough time, and it's another to help one who simply is irresponsible and mismanaging their money.

-You may decide to loan your child the money to repay their debts rather than gift the funds to them.
-Having your child owe you can put a strain on your relationship, especially if your child can’t afford to repay you or isn’t committed to repaying you.
-Your child may agree to repay you when they’re desperate for help, but can later resent you for requiring them to pay you back.
+You may decide to loan your child the money to repay their debts rather than give the funds to them.
+But be aware that having your child owe you can put a strain on your relationship, especially if your child can’t afford to repay you or isn’t committed to repaying you.
+Your child may agree to repay you when they’re desperate for help, then later resent you for requiring them to pay you back.

 Explore the financial habits that got your child into debt and come up with a plan to turn things around.
-Make this a condition of you helping out.
+Make this a condition of helping them out.

 If you decide not to help out, explain why.
-For example, “We can’t afford to help you right now” or “We believe that it’s best for you to work your way out of this situation on your own.”
-Even if you don’t loan them money, you can still be there for guidance and support.
+You might say, “We can’t afford to help you right now,” or “We believe that it’s best for you to work your way out of this situation on your own.”
+You can still be there for guidance and support even if you don't loan them money.
 Point them in the direction of good financial resources that can help them out of the situation.